Highlights our living wall projects in the Los Angeles area.

 While many would disagree, nearly anyone can design, specify and install a living wall and have it look good on day one.
 The critical question for you to ask is this: How will it look in a year?
 Three years?
 Five years?

-Over the past five years, GreenScaped Buildings has conducted long term trials of 20 different living wall systems, both inside and out.
+Over the past ten years, GreenScaped Buildings has conducted long term trials of 20 different living wall systems, both inside and out.
 As a result, we can confidently recommend the best system for your application and individual needs.
 Our experts have firsthand knowledge which plants work best in each setting, how to correctly irrigate them, how much light they need and how to adapt to any setting or exposure.

 With a mix of clients ranging from the private home or business owner to architects, landscape architects, interior designers, developers and general contractors, our consulting services can help determine the feasibility of your project and whether our products and services are right for you.